Who won Oscars for 2024? See the full list of Academy Award winners

 Emma Stone, in what some consider an upset win, took home best actress for her role in "Poor Things," beating out Lily Gladstone, who became the first Native American to be nominated for best actress for her role as Mollie Burkhart in Martin Scorsese's "Killers of the Flower Moon."

-This year's ceremony took place at the Dolby Theater in Los Angeles.
+This year's ceremony took place at the Dolby Theater in Los Angeles and featured its share of both hilarious and touching moments.
 Comedian and late-night talk show host Jimmy Kimmel returned to host the Oscars for the second year in a row and his fourth time overall.

 Who won the most Oscars for 2024?